Beginning Farmer Grant

 The Easter Seals Wisconsin FARM program was awarded a grant in 2015 by the United States Department of Agriculture (USDA) National Institute of Food and Agriculture for a three-year project, Securing Beginning Farmers Through Succession Planning.
 The project addresses the need of Wisconsin farmers who do not have succession plans in place, estimated at 56% of farmers over the age of 55, to ensure the successful transition of farm operations to the next generation of beginning farmers.

-The FARM program will partner with the Wisconsin Farm Center Wisconsin Department of Agriculture, Trade and Consumer Protection, to provide succession planning for farmers and farm families.
-The farmers and farm families will be provided guidance, information and assistance throughout the succession planning process, which may include on-farm site visits, individual and family discussions, matching with potential beginning farmers when there is not a named successor, and assistance with retirement plans, tax and inheritance issues.
+The FARM Program has partnered with the Wisconsin Farm Center of the Wisconsin Department of Agriculture, Trade and Consumer Protection to provide succession planning for farmers and farm families.
+The farmers and farm families are provided guidance, information and assistance throughout the succession planning process, which may include on-farm site visits, individual and family discussions, matching with potential beginning farmers when there is not a named successor, and assistance with retirement plans, tax and inheritance issues.

-This project will be promoted through AgrAbility of Wisconsin, an Easter Seals Wisconsin – UW-Extension partnership, dedicated to helping farmers with a disability continue to farm.
+This project is promoted through AgrAbility of Wisconsin, an Easter Seals Wisconsin – UW-Extension partnership, dedicated to helping farmers with a disability continue to farm.

 If you have questions please contact Mo Bebow-Reinhard at 608.237.1446.